databricks/genai-cookbook/genai_cookbook/nbs/2-fundamentals-unstructured-chain.md

 5. **(Optional) Post-processing:** The LLM's response may be processed further to apply additional business logic, add citations, or otherwise refine the generated text based on predefined rules or constraints.

-As with the RAG application data pipeline, there are numerous consequential engineering decisions that can affect the quality of the RAG chain.
+As with the retriever tool data pipeline, there are numerous consequential engineering decisions that can affect the quality of the Agent.
 For example, determining how many chunks to retrieve in (2) and how to combine them with the user's query in (3) can both significantly impact the model's ability to generate quality responses.

 Throughout the chain, various guardrails may be applied to ensure compliance with enterprise policies.
 This might involve filtering for appropriate requests, checking user permissions before accessing data sources, and applying content moderation techniques to the generated responses.